hubtty/hubtty/doc/source/installation.rst

 Debian
 ~~~~~~

-Gertty is packaged in Debian and is currently available in:
+Ghubtty is packaged in Debian and is currently available in:

  * unstable
  * testing